This post lists the very best places to take photographs in NYC and is organized by major areas of the city frequented

 This unique 150-foot tall (47 m) sculpture/spiral staircase is a must for lovers of modern architecture.
 Though currently closed to visitors, it may be open again.

-Brooklyn is a diverse borough with many neighborhoods that are photogenic.
+Brooklyn is a diverse borough with many photogenic neighborhoods.

 From its beautiful brownstones, skyline views of Manhattan, the extraordinary Brooklyn Bridge and the cutting edge street art, Brooklyn is a photographer’s dream!